mhoye/syncraati/README.md

 Broken down, that command means "convert syncraati.txt to a console font, set my current console font to that font, and show me a table of all of its glyphs."

+To get this started, I used psfd to dump a text version of Uni2-Terminus22x11 and used sed to double the width of the font by simply doubling every . and # character, and then customizing them all.

 You can you can see the output of showconsolefont in "syncraati.jpg", created with Gunnar Monell's very useful ['fbgrab'](https://github.com/GunnerMonell/fbgrab) utility.